-The online version of the FAFSA is available at www.fafsa.ed.gov.
-The paper version is available from your high school guidance counselor and college financial planning office.
+The online version of the Free Application for Federal Student Aid (FAFSA) is available at FAFSA.gov.
 The FAFSA school code for Central is 001850.

 You are expected to maintain satisfactory academic progress as outlined in the Central College catalog.

-You must reapply for aid each year by submitting the FAFSA if you have need based aid or an Unsubsidized Stafford Loan.
+You must reapply for aid each year by submitting the FAFSA if you receive need-based aid, a Stafford Loan or Teach Grant.

-We begin mailing new student aid awards approximately March 15 and continue awarding on a rolling basis thereafter.
+We begin mailing new student aid awards as early as November and continue awarding on a rolling basis thereafter.
 You will need to be accepted for admission and have your FAFSA results to us before we will be able to process your financial aid offer.
-We make every attempt to email financial aid offers on campus to continuing students before summer break if we have received all of the required information.

-Any substantive changes in your family’s financial situation should be reported immediately in writing to the Office of Financial Aid.
+Any substantive changes in your family’s financial situation should be reported to the Financial Aid Office.
 Examples of such changes are a significant decrease in income, unusual medical expenses, or a change in parents’ marital status.
-The Financial Aid Committee will review your request for reconsideration to determine if an adjustment is warranted.

-Students with federal eligibility may also qualify for Federal Subsidized Stafford Loans of up to $3,500 for freshmen, $4,500 for sophomores, and $5,500 for juniors and seniors.
-This loan a fixed rate of 3.4%.
+The Federal Subsidized Stafford Loan is awarded on the basis of need according to federal eligibility standards.
+These loans can cover up to $3,500 for first-year students, $4,500 for sophomores and $5,500 for juniors and seniors.
+This loan is currently at a fixed rate of 4.99%, but interest does not accrue while the student remains in school at least half-time.
 The federal government pays the interest during enrollment and periods of deferment.
-Repayment begins six months after you cease attending college at least half-time.
+Repayment begins six months after you cease attending college half-time.

 The Office of Student Employment maintains a listing of part-time jobs on campus and in the community.
 There are usually opportunities on campus, but students with financial need are given priority.

 Institutional scholarship aid is not awarded for summer session classes.
-Students with remaining Pell Grant or federal loan eligibility may receive these funds for summer enrollment.
-Parent loans and private alternative loans are the major forms of aid for summer enrollment.
 The tuition costs for summer classes are heavily discounted.